 She has a Ph.D. in Education and Certificate in Plant-based Nutrition from the T. Colin Campbell Center for Nutrition Studies.
 Knowing the importance of day-to-day food choices in maintaining long-term health and well-being, she educates others about practical ways to implement and maintain plant-centered eating habits.
 She has authored articles, curriculums for healthcare providers, a monthly newsletter, and the recently published book Beyond Cancer: The Powerful Effect of Plant-Based Eating.
 Also, she is leader of the Pittsburgh Plant-Based Support Group in partnership with PlantPure Communities.

-Myriam Parham, RD, CDE
+Myriam Parham, RD, CDCES

 John Pierre